-Based on the interview performance and the documents submitted in the application package, Ph.D. candidates are recruited by CES twice a year (May/June and October/November).
+Based on the interview performance and the documents submitted in the application package, Ph.D. candidates are recruited by CES once a year (May/June).
 To appear for the interview, the candidate should have qualified for one of the following national-level entrance exams: UGC/CSIR-NET, GATE ecology, GATE life science, GATE biotechnology or any equivalent national-level exam.
 The department sets the cut-off for the interview and will conduct two rounds of interview of students who have made the cut-off.
 Additional details can be found here.

 Prospective candidates seeking postdoctoral opportunities in the lab should fill in the above-mentioned form.
 If there are no fully funded positions in the lab, applicants seeking postdoctoral positions could develop proposals with the lab to compete for the prestigious national (e.g., Raman Postdoctoral Fellowship by IISc, Wellcome Trust/India Alliance DBT Early Career Fellowship, Fellowships from DBT and DST, etc.) and international (e.g., Marie Curie) postdoctoral research fellowship programs.